himanshu9997/himanshu9997/README.md

 <h1 align="center">Hi 👋!
 Hello, My name is Himanshu Chaurasiya.</h1>
 I am a professional Software Engineering from Agra, Uttar Pradesh, India

-- <br>I'm a Master's student at Galgotias College of Engineering and Technology, Greater Noida.
+<br>- I'm a Master's student at Galgotias College of Engineering and Technology, Greater Noida.
 - A Software Engineering.
 - Ask me about Open Source & UI Design.
 - How to reach me: ayush9997315@gmail.com